openhublln/MUSE/README.md

 - **Startup Script**: `livox_lidar_quick_start`
 - **Function**: Transmits point cloud data via UDP protocol, monitored and recorded using tcpdump.
-- **Description**: Once started, this module begins collecting point cloud data and transmits it via UDP protocol.
-The tcpdump tool listens to the specified port and records all transmitted data packets, generating point cloud data files.
+- **Description**: Once started, this module begins collecting point cloud data and transmits it via the UDP protocol.
+The tcpdump tool listens to the specified port and records all transmitted data packets, saving them as .pcap files.

 ### Radar Module

 - **Startup Script**: `read_radar.py`
 - **Function**: Transmits data packets via TCP protocol, monitored and recorded using tcpdump.
-- **Description**: Once started, this module begins collecting radar data and transmits it via TCP protocol.
-The tcpdump tool listens to the specified port and records all transmitted data packets, generating radar data files.
+- **Description**: Once started, this module begins collecting radar data and transmits it via the TCP protocol.
+The tcpdump tool listens to the specified port and records all transmitted data packets, saving them as .pcap files.

 ### OBD Module

 - **Startup Script**: `speed_OBD.py`
 - **Function**: Connects to the OBD device via Bluetooth and collects vehicle diagnostic data.
 - **Description**: Once started, this module connects to the OBD device via Bluetooth and begins collecting real-time vehicle diagnostic data.
-The data is saved to a specified file for subsequent analysis.
+The data is saved as a CSV file for subsequent analysis.

-## Logs and Output

-All logs and output files are stored in the specified directories.
-Please ensure these directories exist and have appropriate permissions.
-The following are the output descriptions for each module:

-- **Camera Module**: Image files are named by timestamp and stored in the specified directory.
-- **LiDAR Module**: Point cloud data files are stored in the specified directory, with filenames including the collection timestamp.
-- **Radar Module**: Radar data files are stored in the specified directory, with filenames including the collection timestamp.
-- **OBD Module**: Vehicle diagnostic data files are stored in the specified directory, with filenames including the collection timestamp.